Degree Apprenticeships: 7 important things you need to know

 2. The apprenticeship standard needs to be approved before delivery takes place.
 Does the programme you deliver map into an approved standard?
 Alternatively, are you prepared to get involved in developing a new standard?
 The latter will require time and resource.

 3. An HE qualification might just be one component of the overall apprenticeship.
 Have you planned how functional skills will be delivered if required – would you need a subcontracted partner?
+If the value of your subcontracted delivery exceeds £100k, you will also need to comply with the new subcontracting standard requirements.
 Are you in a position to support your apprentices through End Point Assessment (EPA)?
-This could mean changing programme design to fit the requirements.
-It might also mean students need encouraging to sit the EPA.
-If they leave the programme as soon as their goal of a degree is achieved and don’t attempt the EPA, you will be left without the completion payment of 20% of the total programme funding.
-It will also leave a negative mark on your success rates.
+As of September 2022, for majority of degree apprenticeships the EPA and the degree will need to be fully integrated.
+This could mean changing your existing degree programme design to fit the EPA integration requirements.

 4. Apprenticeship starts are driven by employer demand.
 Have you considered future demand, links with employers or the national skills gap?
 Are you prepared to test learner/employer eligibility for funding?
 Are your delivery patterns flexible enough to take on new candidates outside the traditional structure of the academic year?